 Reading Room & Cafe - main floor

-With floor to ceiling glass windows, the main floor will be a place to get a beverage from the cafe (serviced by Monigram Coffee Roasters, who’s primary location is just across the parking lot from the library on Ainslie Street) and enjoy a space for reading or meeting up with friends.
+With floor-to-ceiling glass windows, the main floor will be a place to get a beverage from the cafe (serviced by Monigram Coffee Roasters, whose primary location is just across the parking lot from the library on Ainslie Street) and enjoy a space for reading or meeting up with friends.
 From the tour guide, it sounded like library members may be able to rent out devices on which to download digital media to enjoy while they use this space.
 The cafe sounds like it will be ready in early August.

 Discovery Centre - second floor

 The second floor will be an area mostly for kids to learn and get immersed in various STEAM activities (science, technology, engineering, arts and math).
 There will be kits they can check out while onsite with different activities in the box, such as robotics and other fun things.
 Hopefully, big kids can try some of this stuff too!

 Also running off this floor is a fantastic open patio with great views up and down the Grand River.
 Too bad it was a dreary day today when I got these photos!

 The top floor is a maker space, which will have workstations set up with various technology such as a laser engraver and a 3-D printer.
 Toyota Canada generously donated the funds to procure the laser engraver.
 These technologies will be available to try as well as learning opportunities in other areas.

 I can't wait to check out this space once more of it is fully up and operational.
 Even visiting to relax and read over a cup of tea will be a pleasure, with the views of the Grand in the background.
 I am hoping to also learn more about some of the technologies they will have and try some new things like the 3-D printer or laser engraver.
 The learning opportunities are tremendous, all available with a free library card!
 I'm proud of the city for the vision of supporting such a space.